SkillLaSkill/SYSC3110-Project/misc/Readme.txt

 The resulting connection (for node A) will be "B C D"

-Pressing the Start Simulation button will start the simulation, which takes a random node from the created nodes as the source and another random node as the destination, and applies the random routing algorithm, outputting each step to the console with 1s intervals.
+Pressing the Start Simulation button will start the simulation, which takes a random node from the created nodes as the source and another random node as the destination, and applies the random routing algorithm, outputting each step to the display area with 1s intervals.

 Pressing the Stop Simulation button will cause the simulation to stop once it's finish it's current routing.
-After the simulation is stopped it will display the average hops to the console.
+After the simulation is stopped it will display the average hops to the display area.

 <<<Changes made since last milestone>>>
 N/A